Quick Answer

 A trust is a legal arrangement in which a trustee holds and directs assets for beneficiaries.
 It requires a grantor or settlor, a trustee, and trust property.
 It can coordinate how assets are handled more fully than separate account settings alone.

 Consider it when your actual exposure has changed and simpler protections are already tight.
-Look at which assets you would transfer, your tolerance for ongoing administration, and the current cost range after verification.
+Look at which assets you would transfer, your tolerance for ongoing administration, and setup and upkeep costs your advisers can verify.
 If the upkeep outweighs the risk, strengthen simpler protections first and revisit later.

 Neither domestic nor offshore is automatically better if you live and work across countries.
 The choice depends on your residency facts, asset location, and enforcement exposure.
 If those facts change often, weigh flexibility and administration burden as part of the decision.